Russian commando frogmen

-The Russian commando frogmen (Морской спецназ), informally called "commando frogmen" in civilian media, are a Russian Naval Spetsnaz unit under operational subordination to the Main Intelligence Directorate (GRU).
+The Russian commando frogmen (Морской спецназ), informally called "commando frogmen" in civilian media, are a Russian Naval Spetsnaz unit under operational subordination to the GRU that specialized in amphibious reconnaissance to prepare for amphibious warfare operations, clandestine operation, defense against swimmer incursions, direct action against important strategic or tactical goals, irregular warfare, ISTAR, maritime counterterrorism and hostage rescue, and naval special warfare.
 It is the special forces unit of the Russian Naval Infantry and is composed of highly trained and elite marines within the Naval Infantry.
 By virtue of belonging to the Russian Naval Infantry, frogmen fall under the Coastal Troops of the Russian Navy service arm.
-The Russian Navy proper does not field any special forces or special operations units.
+The Russian Navy proper does not field any special forces or special operations forces.
 Russian FSB special forces Alpha Group and Vympel also have frogman units in their respective naval components.

 History

 Pre war and WWII

-On 22 October 1938, during wargaming between units of the Russian Pacific Fleet in Vladivostok, a group of Soviet military divers exited a Shch-112 submarine through a torpedo tube, entered the naval base and completed certain acts of sabotage.
+On 22 October 1938, during wargaming between units of the Russian Pacific Fleet in Vladivostok, a group of Soviet military divers exited a Shchuka-class submarine (hull number 112) through a torpedo tube.
+They succeeded in infiltrating the naval base, where they completed certain acts of sabotage.
 These combat divers were equipped with oxygen rebreathers, dry suits, handguns and grenades.
-This did not lead to a permanent combat diver unit being set up, but it was the beginning of the history of combat divers.
+This did not lead to a permanent combat diver unit being set up, but it was the beginning of the history of Soviet combat divers.

 The Soviet Union started frogman operations during World War II.
 The first unit of combat divers (or RON team), was formed in Leningrad in 1941.
 The most prominent of the new recruits was Viktor Leonov, who joined the Soviet Navy in 1937.
 He was assigned to a submarine training detachment and then transferred to a repair station in the Northern Fleet at Polyarnyy.
-Leonov had trained as a scuba diver, after which he joined 4th Special Volunteer Detachment, where he proved his daring and leadership skills conducting numerous clandestine operations and twice being awarded the title of Hero of the Soviet Union.
+Leonov had trained in tactical scuba diving, after which he joined 4th Special Volunteer Detachment, where he proved his daring and leadership skills conducting numerous clandestine operations and twice being awarded the title of Hero of the Soviet Union.
 Soviet combat divers were quite successful during World War Two.
 They performed a variety of missions numbering well over 200 operations.
 These operations consisted of more than just combat operations and demolitions.
 There were many rescue missions which also included female divers recovering weapons and other military equipment from sunken cargo ships.
 Other operations also included making minor repairs of ships that were afloat and clearing approaches to wharf facilities at the sites of fords across the Volga river.
 There were also operations which involved recovering the dead that were present on sunken ships or in the Volga river.